googlearchive/blaze_compiler/README.md

 #### enum

-The enum keyword constrains string types to be one of the mentioned array elements. enum keyword is only valid for string types.
+The enum keyword constrains the value of a string types to be one of the predefined array elements.

 ```
 schema: